 SLI vs Crossfire: Does it worth in 2021

 SLI vs Crossfire, although these are basically the same.
 But there are some critical differences between those.
 Both technologies are pretty much way to utilize more than one graphics card in a single system.
-They both work with anywhere from two, three or up to four compatible in one system.
+They both work with anywhere from two, three, or up to four compatible in one system.
 Double GPU may increase the performance but not like double the performance.
-They probably perform their best at high resolution with graphically demanding game, they also both increase the power consumption heat.
-In fact, the game doesn’t have profile implemented, they may not improve performance at all.
+They probably perform their best at high resolution with graphically demanding games, they also both increase the power consumption heat.
+In fact, the game doesn’t have a profile implemented, they may not improve performance at all.

 Difference between SLI vs Crossfire

 - You can use the different vendor card and clock speed for SLI.
 But with same GPU and same memory configuration. ex: SLI with EVGA 1080ti with Gigabyte 1080ti

-- On the other hand, you can crossfire two different vendor card with different clock speed, VRAM amount and even different GPU as long as both the card have same architecture.
+- On the other hand, you can crossfire two different vendor cards with different clock speeds, VRAM amounts, and even different GPUs as long as both the card has the same architecture.

 - NVIDIA requires SLI certification for your card.
 Plus for SLI PCI.E 8x slot is minimum required.
-They require board manufacturer to pay a license fee.
+They require a board manufacturer to pay a license fee.

 - But for the AMD crossfire, you don’t need any certification, license.
 Also, crossfire support any PCI.E slot to run.

 - NVIDIA SLI needs an SLI bridge to connect the two graphics card in order to run together.

-- For AMD card doesn’t require any sort of connector.
+- AMD card doesn’t require any sort of connector.
 They are capable of crossfire over the PCI express bus.
 Its’ Higher-bandwidth, cleaner-looking solution.

 - NVIDIA doesn’t allow or impossible to SLI with the CPU’s integrated graphics.
 Because you need an SLI bridge in anyways.

-- AMD allows there low-end card to crossfire with there onboard graphics of their APU’s.
+- AMD allows their low-end card to crossfire with their onboard graphics of their APU’s.

 I guess that the main difference between NVIDIA SLI and AMD crossfire.
-NVIDIA has some strict rule to use SLI.
+NVIDIA has some strict rules to use SLI.
 On the other hand, AMD offers some flexibility and choice.
 Though these options aren’t best, at least you can pick them.